theduckhorse/Rover-Slime-Tutorial-A2/Infrared (Encoder + Barcode)/README.md

 Using this method will allow us to calculate the speed and distance the wheel traveled without the need for extra calculations using other forumlas which increases the load on the MSP.

-The general flow of the functions can be found below:
+The general flow of the functions and a comparison of the measured distance measured can be found below:

 ### Wheel Encoder ISR and Timer Flowchart
 ![ISR Flowchart](./assets/Wheel_Encoder_ISR_Flowchart.png)